BorderTech/wcomponents/wcomponents-theme/src/main/js/wc/README.md

 # JavaScript Developer Information

 ## Code Standards
 The following comprises the expected code standards for the core WComponents theme JavaScript.
-This is a work in progress.
+The JavaScript is checked using [eslint](http://eslint.org) during build and the build **will** fail if the linter finds errors.
+You can check the applied linter rules by viewing the .eslintrc file in this project.

 The JavaScript code standards are based on the [Google JavaScript Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) but amended where required; note especially that the general rules regarding line length and indentation apply such that where the Google guidelines specify 2 spaces it can be read as one TAB and 4 spaces can be read as two TABs.

 ### Mandatory Requirements